Albert Hudson

+Early life

 Hudson was born in Pembroke, Ontario, the son of Albert Hudson and Elizabeth Blellock, and was educated in Portage la Prairie and Winnipeg.
 He received a law degree from the University of Manitoba in 1898 and was called to the Manitoba bar the next year.

+Legal and political career

 He founded the firm of Hudson, Ormond & Marlatt, with which he practised law for thirty-one years.
 In 1914, he was named King's Counsel.
 Hudson married Mary R. Russell in 1908.
 In religion, Hudson was a Presbyterian.

 He was first elected to the Manitoba legislature in the provincial election of 1914, defeating incumbent Conservative Lendrum McMeans by 998 votes in the Winnipeg South "A" constituency.
 The Conservatives won this election, and Hudson sat with his party on the opposition benches.

 The Conservative administration of Rodmond Roblin was forced to resign from office in 1915 amid a corruption scandal, and the Liberals were called on to form a new government.
 Norris was sworn in as Premier of Manitoba on May 15, 1915, and named Hudson as his Attorney-General and Minister of Telephones and Telegraphs.
 A new election was called, which the Liberals won in a landslide.
 Hudson was easily returned in Winnipeg South "A", and held both of his cabinet portfolios until resigning from office November 10, 1917.
 According to a Winnipeg Free Press report, Hudson had wanted to resign for several months to better oversee his personal business.
 He served as a backbencher for the remainder of legislative sitting, and did not seek re-election in the 1920 campaign.

-Hudson then moved to national politics, seeking election to the Canadian House of Commons in the 1921 federal election.
-He defeated Conservative George Nelson Jackson by 2,866 votes to win the Winnipeg South riding, and served as a backbench supporter of William Lyon Mackenzie King's government for the next four years.
+Hudson then moved to national politics, seeking election to the Canadian House of Commons in the 1921 federal election as an Independent Liberal.
+He defeated Conservative George Nelson Jackson by 2,866 votes, as well as the official Liberal candidate William Robert Hogarth, to win the Winnipeg South riding, and served as a private member for the next four years.
 He did not seek re-election in the 1925 campaign.
+During this time, Hudson rejected two offers from Prime Minister William Lyon Mackenzie King to serve in his cabinet.

-On March 24, 1936, Hudson was appointed a Puisne Justice of the Supreme Court of Canada.
+Justice of the Supreme Court of Canada

+On March 24, 1936, Prime Minister William Lyon Mackenzie King appointed Hudson to the Supreme Court at the age of 60.
+Hudson filled the western vacancy created by the death of John Henderson Lamont of Saskatchewan on March 10, 1936.
+While Hudson was viewed favourably in Liberal circles, he did not actively seek an appointment to the Court, although he made it known he would accept the appointment.
+Contemporary perception of the appointment was positive, especially from the Prairie provinces and Liberals.

 He held this position until his death in 1947.